Cosmic-Infinity/split-it-all/README.md

 # split-it-all

+It was a dark and stormy night.
+In a room humid with sweat, temperature reached 29C.
+The night slipped from 3rd to 4th, it was March of 2022, Friday.
+I had school the other day, and yet, I was up all night trying to extract images from this japanese VN.

+This was a curious case.
+After somehow extracting the the files from this absurd `.arc` format, I was at a loss.
+Each animations, as it seemed, was a long image file with each frame placed side to side.
+Each frame measuring `960` pixels width.
+I really wanted those animations bad.
+But  manually cutting up each frame perfectly was near about impossible.
+So, I did what every self proclaimed programmer would do.
+I started writing scripts to automate the process.

+## The Journey (not worth reading. this is a note to self)
+This project is a culmination of a lot of things.
+Call it stubbornness, or overconfidence, I was sure it was just a matter of an hour at most.
+"1 or 2 am at most", I thought, and having compiled a few scripts in Autoit before, I got started.

+🔴 Batch files are used for automation.
+Maybe I can write something up?
+(I knew 0 thing about batch scripting)

+🟠 Batch files support drag n' drop.
+I need drag n' drop.
+Ok.
+No more Autoit then.

+🟡 But then how do it split it?
+Batch files cannot process image.
+I need something else

+🟢 Okay, I found this split-image project on github.
+How do I use it?
+Ooooooo it's in python (All I know about Python is that it's procedure oriented)

+🔵 Fine I can pass some arguments into it's cli via the batch file.
+🟣 So I have to mention the number of splits I want, but... batch files can't process image.
+I need to read the image width, and find the number of splits.
+And, I can't write python 🥲

+🟤 Well, Autoit it is then.
+I should read the image, find possible splits, and then pass that information to the batch file which will then pass that to split.py

+⚫ BUT how do I pass data between autoit and batch file? * an hour of brute force later* FINE text file it is.

+⚪ So there I was.
+Hours in and a project with a million pieces.

+## How it be?

 1. User Drag n' Drops an image to `START.bat`
 <p align="center">
 <img width="334" alt="Drop file in START.bat" src="https://user-images.githubusercontent.com/64971616/229288493-6df378ff-cc31-4a60-9f28-b8814cb2162a.png">